Thunder Vision Frequently Asked Questions

 What are our lunch options?

-Schools should plan to bring a sack lunch or snacks for their students and chaperones.
+Schools should plan to bring a sack lunch or snacks for their group.
 We do not provide drinks so please encourage students and chaperones to bring water bottles.
 We have a beautiful courtyard for picnics and playing afterward.
-Campus eateries can have up to a 40 minute wait for service so it is not possible to fit in a visit to them during your Thunder Vision experience.
-Please check with your school cafeteria to see if they can provide coolers and sack lunches or students can bring from home.
+Campus eateries are open and accept electronic payment methods only.

 What if our group arrives late?

 Thunder Vision runs on a tight schedule due to facility demands and the schedules of our student staff.
-If your group will be more than 15 minutes late, your campus tour may be canceled.
-If your group is more than 30 minutes late, your Thunder Vision field trip may have to be canceled.
+If your group will be more than 10 minutes late, your campus tour may be canceled.
 Please be sure to keep in touch with our team if there are any issues.

 What is your cancellation policy?